Study Spot, Housing & Information Point Study at UU

 University Library City Centre

-The white furnishings and natural light make this a perfect place to concentrate.- By Studentlife Team + 7
+The white furnishings and natural light make this a perfect place to concentrate.- By Smaranda + 7

 - Benjamin: “The city centre library is a striking blend of old and new, where modern and classical architecture come together seamlessly.
 Its halls and rooms hold stories of the past, as we learned in one of our first lectures: the building once served as a residence for one of Napoleon's puppet kings during the French rule in the Netherlands.
 This history makes the library particularly special, especially for students of the humanities.”